uber-go/guide/style.md

 The statement `var _ http.Handler = (*Handler)(nil)` will fail to compile if
 `*Handler` ever stops matching the `http.Handler` interface.

-Note that the interface was implemented on the pointer type `*Handler` above, which meant use of `(*Handler)(nil)` on the right side of `=`.
-If the interface was implemented on the value type, the right side would use the zero value of that type.
+The right hand side of the assignment should be the zero value of the asserted type.
+This is `nil` for pointer types (like `*Handler`), slices, and maps, and an empty struct for struct types.

 ```go
 type Age int